8 Things to Do in Peschiera del Garda (2025 Update)

 According to the legend, the farmer was about to be bitten by a snake when he saw the Virgin near an ash tree (frassino in Italian, hence the sanctuary’s name).

-Since it’s a little bit out of town, the best way to get there is by car or taxi.
-On foot, it takes roughly half an hour from the center of Peschiera, which can be hot in the summer.
+Since the sanctuary is located little bit outside of the main town, the best way to get there is by car or taxi.
+On foot, it takes roughly half an hour from the center of Peschiera –and Italy gets hot in the summer.

 Visit the fishing museum.